-The limited information on historical concentrations of LA in air and appropriate exposure assumptions to make for activities that happened long ago make it even more difficult to determine quantitative risk for the past exposure pathways.
-Nevertheless, it is known that the likelihood of someone inhaling LA was much higher while the mine and processing facilities were in operation.
-Also, as described below, health outcome data shows that people exposed to LA have higher rates of asbestos-related disease.
+The limited information on historical concentrations of Libby asbestos in air and appropriate exposure assumptions to make for activities that happened long ago make it even more difficult to determine quantitative risk for the past exposure pathways.
+Nevertheless, it is known that the likelihood of someone inhaling Libby asbestos was much higher while the mine and processing facilities were in operation.
+Also, as described below, health outcome data shows that people exposed to Libby asbestos have higher rates of asbestos-related disease.
 Therefore, no calculations are necessary to conclude that the risk of health effects was unusually high for the past exposures in Libby.